DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/1 Configuration/allowExpandAll.md

 ---
 ---
 ##### shortDescription
-Allows an end-user to expand/collapse all header items within a header level.
+Allows users to expand/collapse all header items within the same header level.
+Ignored if the [PivotGridDataSource](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/)'s [paginate](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#paginate) property is **true**.

 ---
 With this property enabled, an end-user can right-click a header level and choose the corresponding context menu item to expand or collapse all header items within this level.